Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 my $bear ♓️ <43°30′30″M>; say ~$bear;   #OUTPUT 43°30.5 M
 say ~$bear.T;				#OUTPUT 43°37.5 T
 ```
-Santa can even steer (H=Helm) by doing addition/subtraction of the course change Bearing since +/- are already overidden for Physics::Measure objects - that's one benefit of these weird ♓️ unicode operators ... they act as a warning that language mutations are active in these code regions.
+Santa could even steer to starboard or port by doing addition or subtraction of the course change Bearing.
+It can be surprising to have non standard behaviour of +/-  depending on the object type - that's one benefit of ♓️ unicode operators ... they act as a warning that language mutations are lurking in these code regions.

 And should Santa be bringing home a sleigh full unwanted ferrous Christmas presents (bikes, climbing frames, Meccano sets and so on), then this can be accommodated with the ```$Physics::Navigation::deviation``` setting.